 observations or feedback from others) that your performance is deficient in any

 way, you must be accountable to do what is needed to remedy this.
-I am
+I/We

-more than happy to coach you inside of or outside of class (make an
+are more than happy to coach you inside of or outside of class, please make an

 THE GOAL OF THIS PROGRAM IS TO MAKE YOU SUCCESSFUL.
 NOT